 From here, DS4Windows can be used mostly as usual.
 XInput and DS4 emulation, as well other functions, can then be set-up in the profiles settings according to the user needs.
 Besides that:

 - Keep in mind:

 Optionsbuttons in DS4Windows

-- If you want your controller's LEDs to represent the current battery level, see Simple Led Control -> Example 2 in the Light Bar color to LEDs translation SECTION
+- If you want your controller's LEDs to represent the current battery level, check the Simple Led Control -> Example 2 in the Light Bar color to LEDs translation SECTION

 Light Bar color to LEDs translation